AidanHad26/clinical-trial-recruitment/README.md

 - Message Generation: Used OpenAI API to generate personalized mesages based on the sentiment of the posts

 ## Future Improvements
 With more time and information, I would have liked to better personalize messages.
 For example, based on what the Reddit post says (identify key words), I would like to include specifc information in the generated message tailored to the individual.
-This could be things like when or where the next clinical trial is being held.
+This could be things like when or where the next clinical trial is being held in order to match a given individual to a clinical trial.

 ## Examples of Output